net147/Push2Qml/Readme.txt

 1. Copy Push2Qml.exe executable to C:\ProgramData\Ableton\Live 9 Suite\Program
 2. Drag ColorAnimationTest.qml onto Push2Qml.exe.
 Alternatively, you can use any QML file.

-Emulating an Ableton Push 1 using Ableton push 2:
+Emulating an Ableton Push 1 using Ableton Push 2:
 You need to create 2 MIDI loopback ports with the names "MIDIIN2 (Ableton Push)" and "MIDIOUT2 (Ableton Push)".
 Run Push2Qml.
 It will use PushDisplay.qml from the same directory if it exists to emulate the Push 1 display.